 You will receive 10 feet of climbing rope at the first class meeting for use in learning the knots.
 Practice knot tying and the motions of belaying at home and/or with your SIG group.
 Becoming proficient takes time and practice, and is critical for continued progress and safety in the course.
 If you come prepared, the field trip will be both fun and rewarding.
 If you are unprepared, you will be overloaded and frustrated.

 Equipment: Be sure to bring the materials listed below.
 Mark your equipment so that you will be able to identify it when it gets mixed in with other gear.
+You do not need Mountaineering boots for this field trip, but may bring them if you already have them.
+If not you can buy them before the second field trip.

 There will be three main activity areas at which you will spend about 60 minutes each.
 References refer to Mountaineering: The Freedom of the Hills, 8th Edition.